jamesrcutmore/Quiz-game1/README.md

 # **Existing Features**

-- Homepage whiche ntails navigation for game rule, mute button and leadrerboard.
+- Homepage which entails navigation for game rule, mute button and leadrerboard.

 - You press play then the music starts which can be muted.

-- you will have 90 seconds to answer all 20 questions.
+- you will have 60 seconds to answer all 20 questions.

 - Multiple-choice section - gives the users four choices they can choose from.